yokingma/search_with_ai/README.md

 You have three options for Google Search: you can use the SearchApi Google Search API from [SearchApi](https://www.searchapi.io/), [Serper](https://www.serper.dev/) Google Search API from Serper, or opt for the [Programmable Search Engine](https://developers.google.com/custom-search) provided by Google.

+#### ChatGLM Web Search

+[2024/09/17] Added Zhipu AI's ChatGLM Web Search plugin, used as a Chinese search engine.
+> Zhipu AI's glm-flash is currently free, and its Web Search plugin is also free.
+Based on these two, ChatGLM has been added as a free Chinese search engine.

 ## Setup

 Required: